maykonchagas/Mozilla/mozilla-community-playbook_pt-BR.md

 ==== Equipe principal ====

-From all the people in the community, create a core team to work specifically on community building and decision making.
-This should be an open call to anyone who can commit to:

 De todas as pessoas na comunidade, deve-se criar uma equipe principal para trabalhar especificamente na construção da comunidade e tomadas de decisão.
 Isto deve ser uma chamada aberta para qualquer pessoa que possa se comprometer à:

 * Trabalhar ativamente na formação da comunidade e discussões.